dotnet/csharplang/meetings/2022/README.md

 *Summer of C#*: Collection initializers and collection ergonomics (Cyrus, Rikki, Mads)

+## Wed Aug 10, 2022

+- Should required on a property force it to be nullable in the constructor always (Fred) - https://github.com/dotnet/csharplang/issues/6359

 ## Mon Aug 1, 2022

 *Summer of C#*: Interactive and notebooks (Bill, Safia, Maoni)